S-functions (system-functions) provide a powerful mechanism

 As with other MEX files, S-functions are dynamically linked subroutines

-that the MATLAB interpreter can automatically load and execute.
+that the MATLAB execution engine can automatically load and execute.

 S-functions use a special calling syntax called the S-function API that enables you to interact with the Simulink engine.
 This interaction is very similar to the interaction that takes place between the engine and built-in Simulink blocks.